A quick 5-step guide using Planted or Pro Car Innovations adapter brackets

 Step 3: Mount seat onto Planted base

 Using Grade 8 or Metric 10.9 (12.9 if you can get it – even stronger) bolts, nylon lock nuts and washers, screw the pieces together.
+For any holes that you enlarged or drilled, we recommend using fender washer (really big washers) on the underside.
 As is standard procedure for any car install, use a torque wrench for the final install.

 Step 4: Install the seat belt receptacle